Filtering Interlopers with Photometry and Diagnostic Features: A Machine Learning Framework Validated with CSST Slitless Spectroscopy: The Simulated Dataset

-We applied the redshift measurement algorithm to the complete set of simulated 1D slitless spectra in \cite{Wen:2024ab}.
+We applied the redshift measurement algorithm to the complete set of simulated 1D slitless spectra in \citet{Wen:2024ab}.
 This yielded a total of 137,855,710 galaxies with the requisite output data, of which 61,838,182 ($\sim$45\%) provided valid redshift measurements ($z_{\mathrm{meas}} > 0$).
 These galaxies constitute the parent sample for all subsequent analysis.
-Within this parent sample, 42.9\% achieve accurate measurements, satisfying the criterion $|\Delta z| \leq 0.002(1+z_{\mathrm{true}})$, where $\Delta z = z_{\mathrm{meas}} - z_{\mathrm{true}}$.
+Within this parent sample, 42.9\% achieve accurate measurements, satisfying the criterion $|\Delta z| \leqslant 0.002(1+z_{\mathrm{true}})$, where $\Delta z = z_{\mathrm{meas}} - z_{\mathrm{true}}$ \citep{CSST-Collaboration:2026aa}.

 Figure~\ref{fig:sample_cut_compare} compares the measured‑versus‑true redshift distributions for three samples: the parent catalog with all valid redshifts (left), a subset selected by traditional SNR criteria (middle), and a further‑refined subset using combined traditional cuts (right).
-The traditional SNR cuts require $\mathrm{H\alpha}_{\rm snr}\geq5\,{\rm OR}\, ([\mathrm{O\,\scriptstyle{III}}]_{\rm snr}\geq5\,{\rm AND}\,\mathrm{H\beta}_{\rm snr}\geq 5)$.
-The combined cuts add the conditions ZWARNING = 0 and $\rm N_{lines}\geq3$ to the SNR criteria above.
-The anomalous clustering of redshifts at specific values in the parent sample is attributed to the misidentification of grating boundaries in the CSST slitless spectroscopy (see figure 6 in \cite{Wen:2024ab} and figure 1 in \cite{Sui:2025aa}).
+The traditional SNR cuts require $\mathrm{H\alpha}_{\rm snr}\geqslant5\,{\rm OR}\, ([\mathrm{O\,\scriptstyle{III}}]_{\rm snr}\geqslant5\,{\rm AND}\,\mathrm{H\beta}_{\rm snr}\geqslant 5)$.
+The combined cuts add the conditions ZWARNING = 0 and $ N_{\rm lines}\geqslant3$ to the SNR criteria above.
+According to the detailed analysis of emission-line redshift measurement in \citet{Sui:2025aa}, the interloper population in the parent sample originates from three distinct mechanisms: (1) Instrumental artifacts: The clustering of redshifts at specific values is primarily caused by the misidentification of grating boundaries where emission lines fall into the low-SNR overlap regions between adjacent spectral bands \citep[see Figure 1 in][]{Sui:2025aa}.
+(2) Emission-line confusion: The off-diagonal linear aggregations arise from systematic degeneracies in line matching, including misidentified genuine line pairs (e.g., $\mathrm{H\alpha}$ + $[\mathrm{O\,\scriptstyle{III}}]$ mistaken for $\mathrm{H\beta}$ + $[\mathrm{O\,\scriptstyle{II}}]$) and mismatched combinations of a real line with one or more spurious features---for instance, $\mathrm{H\alpha}$ being mistaken for $\mathrm{H\gamma}$ alongside a false detection.
+(3) Spurious detections: The chaotic scatter of points stems from noise spikes in low-SNR spectra, or from continuum misestimation induced by absorption features in bright quiescent galaxies, which generates spurious emission-line candidates.
+Even with the combined cuts, which involve a significant loss of valuable galaxies (selection efficiency of only 23.28\%), the fraction of accurate measurements remains unsatisfactory at 92.92\%.
 The comparison across these panels reveals that conventional selection criteria are insufficient to achieve both high redshift purity and completeness.

 To enable computationally efficient model development and to match the typical scale of high‑resolution spectroscopic reference samples (e.g., from DESI), we constructed a representative random subsample of $10^6$ sources from the parent catalog ($\sim$62 million galaxies).
 This subsample was partitioned into training (80\%), validation (10\%), and test (10\%) sets for the subsequent analysis.